atk4/core/docs/container.md

 limits on overly long names.
 Name can be used as key in the GET argument or form field, so for a longer names they will be shortened.

-This method will only be used if current object has :php:trait:`AppScope`, since the application is responsible for keeping shortenings.
+This method will only be used if current object has {php:trait}`AppScope`, since the application is responsible for keeping shortenings.
 :::